Professor David Gilvear

 IUCN/NCUK expert "River restoration and biodiversity"

 SNH Monitoring of hydrology and physical habitat for the Scottish Beaver Trial

-ISRS International Conference 2017 - Organising Committee
+ISRS International Conference 2017 and 2019 - Organising Committee

 Chairman of Board of Directors of UK River Restoration Centre

 Member of Advisory Group of SEPA Flood Risk Science Traineeship scheme

 Advisor on remote sensing to University of Melbourne and Murray-Darling Basin Commission

 NERC - Reviewer of Taught Masters programmes in Aquatic Sciences and Environmental Management